tfkachmad/8-Week-SQL-Challenge/Case-Study-4-Data-Bank/Solution-B-Customer-Transactions.md

 5. What is the percentage of customers who increase their closing balance by more than 5%?

-    - Use the previous question code to solve this question.
+    - Use the previous question Query to solve this question.
 Add the result into a temp table called `monthly_balance`.
     - The increase of closing balance will be calculated based on the increase of their balance on customer first and second month balance.
     - To do that, first use `ROW_NUMBER()` window function togive each rows a number.
 Each number will be partitioned by each customer_id and ordered by the date.
     - Next, filter only to get the first and second month by the row number that is `<= 2`.